 To build a socially responsible IRA portfolio that supports your values, you can also choose to work with a brokerage company.

 Investment companies such as Fidelity, Schwab, and Aspiration can make it very easy to begin building a socially responsible IRA portfolio, even if you know absolutely nothing about investing.
 This is, as such, a very viable option for rookie investors who have funds to dedicate to the associated costs.

 Those who want to invest in their IRA for a more comfortable retirement can also, however, make use of another very popular way to look at investment — that is, you could consider opening an IRA with the help of a robo-advisor and letting the chosen platform take care of fund selection on your behalf.

-Because a “machine” does almost all of the world, robo-advisors for IRA investment are extremely fast, thorough, and easy to use.
+Because a “machine” does almost all of the worlds, robo-advisors for IRA investment are extremely fast, thorough, and easy to use.
 Using a robo-advisor to build your socially responsible IRA portfolio offers many advantages.
-Among them are the extreme ease with which you can set up an account, optimized indexing approaches that diversify easily, cutting-edge security features and — a low cost!
+Among them is the extreme ease with which you can set up an account, optimized indexing approaches that diversify easily, cutting-edge security features, and — a low cost!

 Some financial experts warn that robo-advisors are not yet able to optimally scrutinize to which extent the investment options you may be looking at have truly embraced ESG values as a way of doing business, rather than simply having jumped on the current bandwagon with ESG disclosures and frameworks in order to attract investors.

 Given the current demand for socially responsible investment, however, this is likely to change in the future.
 In the present, if you do not want to shell out the extra funds that would be required for an individual human portfolio manager, ESG-friendly robo-advisors can still prove to be a valuable option to have at your disposal as someone who is committed to supporting companies who share your values.